Fiction vs. Nonfiction in APART FROM YOU

 The Augsburg Inn is loosely modeled on the Gasthaus Ridgeview, a now defunct German restaurant in the Denver area.
 We were very sorry when it closed.
 They used to serve terrific roast goose during a good part of every December.

 Sarabeth Winslow is loosely based on a real person.
 It's true that I've never touched any drugs stronger than tobacco, alcohol, and a single tablet of Benzedrine.
 Marijuana and the harder stuff never interested me, as I always preferred reality.
 Plus, I was afraid of getting hooked and/or arrested.
+Even now, when marijuana is legal here in Colorado, I am not the least bit interested in trying it.
 I never smoked except for a very brief time when I was in my twenties, and nowadays, I don't drink, either.
 (See notes for Ch.
 8.)
 I miss the taste of alcohol, but not its effects.

 Donnie Digiorgio is loosely based on a real person, as is Jean, her lesbian roommate, whom you meet in Chapter 18.
 The two women were friends with David when he was in graduate school.
 The real "Donnie" was a sweet, pretty, very talented person.
 David took a camping trip across Canada with her and some other friends the summer before we were married.
 That was the start of his continuing love of Canada.
 We both think that Victoria, British Columbia is the most beautiful city we've ever seen.

 The real "Jean" was one of David's most jovial drinking buddies.
 It was she who persuaded David to propose to me at last, which he did by telephone from a Bloomington bar, The Regulator.
 I was in Mobile at the time.
 He says he was drunk when he proposed, but I knew he meant it.
-We've been married for almost 38 years thus far.
+We've been married since April 9, 1968.

 All the Donnie/Brian stuff is made up, of course, as Brian is invented.